Instagram New UI 2025 Explained: Complete Guide to the Interface Update

-Instagram is quietly rolling out a major redesign — and this time, it’s not just aesthetic.
+Instagram is rolling out a major redesign — and this time, it’s not just aesthetic.

-The Instagram new UI update marks a shift in how the platform wants users to browse, share, and connect.
+The new Instagram UI update marks a shift in how the platform wants users to browse, share, and connect.
+Whether you’ve already noticed your Reels and DMs look different or you’re wondering why Instagram changed its layout, this guide covers everything you need to know about the 2025 interface update.

 A person performs a handstand on grass in an outdoor setting, shown in two different views of an Instagram post.